Full Guide to Basic Options Strategies

 The flexibility offered by options allows traders to create a variety of strategies suitable to their market outlook.
 They can adjust whether they expect the stock price to rise, fall, or stay the same.

-Options trading strategies are valuable because they enable traders to generate income, protect investments, and take advantage of different market conditions.
+Options trading strategies are valuable because they enable traders to:

 For instance, using a covered call strategy, an investor can generate income by selling a call option on a stock they already own.
 If the stock remains below the strike price, the investor keeps the premium received and the stock.